zipvilization/Zipvilization/world/time/index.md

 Larger Territories continue the developmental structure established by the Farm.

-They do not become mature merely because a Colonist possesses enough SOLUM to support their territorial scale.
+They do not become mature merely because a Colonist controls enough SOLUM to support their territorial scale.

 The canonical cumulative progression is: